kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 ### Section 5.
 Deviation Authority Approval

-The Administrator may authorize an aircraft operator to deviate from the requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.180   Operations within airspace designated as Reduced Vertical Separation Minimum airspace.|§91.180]] or 91.706 for a specific flight in RVSM airspace if—
+The Administrator may authorize an aircraft operator to deviate from the requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.180   Operations within airspace designated as Reduced Vertical Separation Minimum airspace.|§§91.180]] or 91.706 for a specific flight in RVSM airspace if—

 \(a\) The operator submits a request in a time and manner acceptable to the Administrator; and